 While wind energy helps birds on a global scale by curbing climate change, wind power facilities can harm birds through direct collisions with turbines and other structures, including power lines.
 Wind power facilities can also degrade or destroy habitat, cause disturbance and displacement, and disrupt important ecological links.
-Placing wind projects in the path of migratory routes makes this problem worse, especially for larger turbine blades that may reach up into the average flight zone of birds that migrate at night.
-An estimated 140,000 to 500,000 bird deaths occur per year due to turbine collisions, which is substantial, but significantly less than deaths caused by outdoor cats and building collisions.
+Placing wind projects where birds are known to ascend or descend during migration may put them at more risk.
+An estimated 140,000 to 679,000 bird deaths occur per year due to turbine collisions, which is substantial, but significantly less than deaths caused by outdoor cats and building collisions.

 Audubon strongly supports wind power and recognizes that it will not be without some impact; however, harmful effects to birds and other wildlife can be avoided or significantly reduced in the following ways:

 - Federal, state or local planning for wind energy in “low impact” areas where permitting can be more efficient

 - Proper siting and operation of wind farms and equipment through federal and state guidelines

 - Development of new technologies that help minimize harm to birds and other wildlife

 - Mitigation of habitat and wildlife impacts through conservation measures;

 - Strong enforcement of existing laws that protect wildlife, including the Endangered Species Act, the Bald and Golden Eagle Protection Act, and the Migratory Bird Treaty Act.

 - Encouragement of wind developers and permitting agencies to consult with wildlife experts, including Audubon staff and chapters, to help inform study and siting decisions and to support efforts to improve wind siting and technological solutions to reduce harm to birds.